Category: Veterinary Dentistry

 Periodontal Disease

-Periodontal Disease Most of the premolars in the dog have a wide diastema or space between their teeth while there is very little space between
+Periodontal Disease Most of the premolars in the dog have a wide diastema or space between their teeth while there is very little space between each of the molars and incisors.
+As is the case in man, when the teeth

 Norwalk Animal Hospital Client Education Article